naxels/go_csv_file_checker/README.md

-CSV file checker written in Golang
+# CSV file checker written in Golang

-can work with custom delimiters and enclosures
+Works with custom delimiters

-tells you statistics about the file(s) you input:
+Tells you statistics about the CSV file(s) you input:
-* amount of splits
+* Split count(s) in the file
-* lines containing that split
+* Amount of records containing that split count (by doing a simple `len()`)
-* TODO: the lines within that split
+* the actual records splitted within that split (valuable for using them or troubleshooting)

-you can use a go routine to input a volume of files
+You can use a go routine to input a volume of files and get statistics back

 ## Installation
 ```